-The workshop on February 23 will be held inside the Lecture Hall at McGeorge School of Law, 3327 5th Ave., Sacramento, CA, 95817
+The workshop on February 23 was held inside the Lecture Hall at McGeorge School of Law, 3327 5th Ave., Sacramento, CA, 95817

-The optional one-day Watershed Tour on February 24 will start and end at the Water Education Foundation office, 2151 River Plaza Drive, Suite 205, Sacramento, CA. Check-in will begin at 7:30 a.m. with departure at 8:00 a.m. and will return no later than 6:30 p.m.
-Free parking is available on site for the duration of the tour.
+The optional one-day Watershed Tour on February 24 started and ended at the Water Education Foundation office, 2151 River Plaza Drive, Suite 205, Sacramento, CA. Check-in began at 7:30 a.m. with departure at 8:00 a.m. and returned no later than 6:30 p.m.
+Free parking was available on site for the duration of the tour.

 Near McGeorge School of Law, site of the Feb.
 23 workshop: